kcwinner/aws-cdk-appsync-transformer/README.md

 ## Versioning

-I will *attempt* to align the major and minor version of this package with [AWS CDK], but always check our release descriptions for compatibility.
+I will *attempt* to align the major and minor version of this package with [AWS CDK], but always check the release descriptions for compatibility.

 I currently support [![GitHub package.json dependency version (prod)](https://img.shields.io/github/package-json/dependency-version/kcwinner/appsync-transformer-construct/@aws-cdk/core)](https://github.com/aws/aws-cdk)